openpnp/openpnp/Machine-Axes.md

 * **OneSidedOptimizedPositioning:**
   Works like OneSidedPositioning except it will only perform an extra move when moving from the wrong side.
 Only half of the extra moves are needed.
 * **DirectionalCompensation (Experimental!):**
 Backlash compensation is applied in the direction of travel.
-Half of the offset is added to the actual target location.
+The offset is added to the actual target coordinate, if moving from below, no offset is added if moving from above.
   No extra moves are needed.
 The machine can also move more fluidly, as there is no direction change needed.
-  However: the offset needs to precisely match the actual backlash.
+  However: the offset needs to precisely match the physical backlash.

 **Backlash Offset** will set the amount of backlash.
 To calibrate X or Y, proceed as follows: